karkman/physalia_metagenomics/Day2/README.md

 - `$SAMPLE.rma6`: MEGAN output
 - `$SAMPLE.megan.log.txt`: MEGAN log

-The `.rma6` files were created by `MEGAN` and contain taxonomic and functional information based on the `DIAMOND` annotation against the NCBI nr database.
+The `.rma6` files are compressed binary files created by `MEGAN` (command-line version).
+These describe the taxonomic and functional composition of the samples based on the `DIAMOND` annotation against the NCBI nr database.

-We can open these files in the GUI version of `MEGAN` that you have installed in your own computer.
+`MEGAN` also has a powerful GUI version, that you have installed in your own computer.
-First let's copy the `.rma6` files to your own computers using FileZilla.
+First let's copy the four `.rma6` files to your own computers using FileZilla.
-When that's done let's launch `MEGAN`.
+When that's done let's launch `MEGAN` and take a look together at one of the samples.

+Now, by using the Compare tool, let's try to find differences between the samples.

-## Read-based analyses (Part 3)
+## Read-based analyses (Part 2)

 We will now continue the read-based analyses in R.
 We need some external packages for the analyses, including: